 Figure 4: Six dimensions of a data management capability.

 The design starts with the identification of required deliverables.
-A company should have policies, standards, and other regulatory documents to produce deliverables.
+To produce deliverables, a company should have policies, standards, and other regulatory documents.
 Processes assist in adhering to regulations.
 Roles are required to perform processes.
 Tools enable processes.
 And, of course, a company must have a budget to establish a capability.

 Step 5: Implementing a data management framework

 The best approach to implementing a data management framework varies by company and depends on the company’s business driver, size, and resources available.
 The “Orange” DMF identifies three key approaches: centralized, decentralized, and hybrid.
-Each of these approaches has its advantages and disadvantages and is applicable in different circumstances.
+Each approach has its advantages and disadvantages and applies in different circumstances.